TriDF: Triplane-Accelerated Density Fields for Few-Shot Remote Sensing Novel View Synthesis: Related Work

 \subsection{Neural Radiance Fields}

 Neural rendering has advanced significantly in the field of novel view synthesis~\cite{yao2018mvsnet, chen2019learning, sitzmann2019scene, niemeyer2020differentiable, chen2023continuous}, with Neural Radiance Fields (NeRF)~\cite{mildenhall2020nerf} emerging as the notable approach.
 NeRF achieves high-fidelity novel view synthesis by mapping coordinates and view directions to colors and volume densities via implicit neural representations.
 NeRF overcomes the resolution limitations inherent in traditional voxel-based methods by encoding continuous volumetric representations within neural networks.
 Inspired by NeRF, subsequent research has enhanced both the quality and efficiency of novel view synthesis while broadening its applications.
 NeRF++~\cite{zhang2020nerf++} decomposes the scene space and applies inverted sphere parameterization, extending Neural Radiance Fields to 360° unbounded scenes.
 Mip-NeRF~\cite{barron2021mip} improves anti-aliasing performance under multi-scale inputs by replacing ray sampling with cone sampling and introducing integrated positional encoding with adaptive frequency adjustment.
 Instant-NGP~\cite{muller2022instant} achieves significant acceleration while maintaining reconstruction accuracy through the hash encoding of multi-resolution cascades and optimized ray-marching techniques.
-BungeeNeRF~\cite{xiangli2022bungeenerf} enables accurate multi-scale reconstruction of urban scenes through a progressive learning model with multi-level supervision.